cavalo37/deepglobe/README.md

 3. Download the trained DeepGlobe model file from their challenge website (`path_to_model.h5`) and save it in the same directory as your Python file.
 (The .h5 extension is important)

 4. Create a new directory named "templates" in the same directory as your Python file.
-Inside the "templates" directory, create two HTML files named "upload.html" and "result.html".
-You can copy the HTML code from the previous answers.

 5. Run the Python file by running the following command in your terminal or command prompt:
 `python app.py`